The Ottawa – A Canadian Heritage River!

 What’s In A Name?

 The changing nature of the river begins with its very name.
-The Anishinaabe people – the Algonquins we call them – who lived in the river’s watershed knew it as the Kitchi Sibi – literally, the Great River.
+The Anishinaabe people – we know them as the Algonquins – who lived in the river’s watershed knew it as the Kitchi Sibi – literally, the Great River.
 It was a name they applied particularly to the stretch of the river from Mattawa to Montreal.

 When Samuel de Champlain produced his first map of what he called Nouvelle France, he named the river after them.
 It was apparently in Tadoussac at a celebration of Anishinaabe warriors from various tribes that he first learned what he thought was their name.
 They had just dealt their Iroquois enemies a defeat.
 On asking a Malecite chief who they were he was told that “they are our allies”.
 Supposedly this translates as Algoumequin in their language.
 We can see La Rivière des Algoumequins on an early 1600’s map; it goes all the way from Montreal to Lake Nipissing.
 However, the name’s use would not last long.